sirokode/doca/springboot-restful-webservices/README.md

 * Go to the springboot-restful-webservices/ folder
 * Manually package the application by running the following maven package command: `mvn clean package -DskipTests`
 * * A war file should be generated in the target/ folder
-* * BUT That step will fail if you do not have java and Maven, so just depend on the prebuild war file
+* * BUT That step will fail if you do not have java and Maven, so just depend on the pre-build war file
 * Start the two containers by issuing `docker-compose up -d`

 ## Test that the application is running